Culture, Heritage & Language

 - Green - Is for the fertility of our Nation

-- Yellow - Is for the prospect of prosperity
+- Yellow - Is for prosperity

 The fiddle was the main musical instrument of the Métis people.
 As they were not able to purchase these instruments they were handmade from maple wood and birch.
 Fiddling is a barless structure, using only a small part of the bow, which creates a bounce to the tune and is typically a Métis style of music.